-Kosovo might be a country that has had its troubles, but it is now coming through the darkness and turning into a wonderful Balkan destination in its own right.
-The capital, Pristina, is a vibrant and colorful city, and all around the country, you will find stunning natural landscapes, delicious traditional cuisine, unique accommodation and interesting sites to explore.
+Kosovo might be a country that has had its troubles, but it is now coming through the darkness and turning into a beautiful Balkan destination in its own right.
+The capital, Pristina, is a vibrant and colorful city, and all around the country, you will find stunning natural landscapes, delicious traditional cuisine, unique accommodation, and exciting sites to explore.

-It must be noted, though, that there are certain parts of Kosovo that should still be approached with caution, which is primarily the north of the country.
-There is no official ban, however, but if you are a foreign national, some countries recommend avoiding the area.
-To be sure, just check your home countries travel status of Kosovo.
+It must be noted that certain parts of Kosovo should still be approached with caution, which is primarily the north of the country.
+However, there is no official ban, but if you are a foreign national, some countries recommend avoiding the area.
+To be sure, check your home countries travel status of Kosovo.

 Warnings aside, if you want to check out this beautiful country to the max, the best way to do that is by driving in Kosovo.
-There are countless companies to consider, but the most convenient options are Pristina Airport rent a car officies, or to rent a car in, Pristina, Kosovo itself, the capital of the country.
+There are countless companies to consider, but the most convenient options are Pristina Airport rent a car office or rent a car in Pristina, Kosovo itself, the country’s capital.

 Car Rental Companies Serving Kosovo